Joe Westerman: Background

 Westerman was born in Pontefract, West Yorkshire, England.

+Westerman grew up supporting Castleford Tigers and has been a fan of the club since he was 6 years old.

 Club career

 Castleford Tigers

-Westerman burst onto the scene in 2007 in the Castleford Tigers National League One campaign after signing from junior club the Featherstone Lions.
+Westerman burst onto the scene in 2007 in the Castleford Tigers National League One campaign, having previous played junior rugby league with Castleford Lock Lane and the Featherstone Lions.
 Joe played in most of the Castleford Tiger's games and scored 2 tries in the National League One Grand Final at Headingley.
 Joe was named National League One young player of the year.

 In 2008 Joe had a great first season in the Super League for Castleford scoring 12 tries in 25 games.
 He was tipped for being a future England RL international.

 Hull F.C.

-Westerman was Hull F.C.’s marquee signing for Super League XVI, with the Black and Whites paying one of their highest ever transfer fees to secure the services of the former Castleford Tigers man.
+Westerman was Hull F.C.'s marquee signing for Super League XVI, with the Black and Whites paying a club record fee to secure the services of the former Castleford Tigers man.

 Warrington Wolves

 In October 2015, Westerman signed a 3-year contract with Warrington for a fee of £150,000.

 He played in the 2016 Challenge Cup Final defeat by Hull F.C. at Wembley Stadium.

 He played in the 2016 Super League Grand Final defeat by the Wigan Warriors at Old Trafford.